manishiitg/recruitai/readme.md

 l) need to create edge cases for qa manual labelling further. like if qa model is able to return total work yers but unable to return company name its a problem. needd to see that. and also create similar questions or compare it with ner. or similar use score and generate docs with lowest score.

+m) need to jobs overview with qa model as well and get data

 =========
 OLD TODO